open-aerospace/openrocketdoc/docs/document.rst

 .. autoclass:: openrocketdoc.document.Stage
     :members:
-    :show-inheritance:

-A stage is a collection of components
+A stage is a collection of components:

 Components: